NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization_models.rst

   usually trained on punctuated datasets and using raw ASR output as the input to these models could deteriorate their performance

+NeMo provides two types of Punctuation And Capitalization Models:

 Lexical only model: